skx/puppet-summary/README.md

       -port 2003 \
       -prefix puppet.example_com  [-nop]

-The metrics will include:

-* A count of nodes in each state, for example:
+The metrics include the count of nodes in each state, `changed`, `unchanged`, `failed`, and `orphaned` and can be used to raise alerts when things fail.
-  * `puppet.example_com.state.failed 3`
-  * `puppet.example_com.state.changed 1`
-  * `puppet.example_com.state.unchanged 297`
-  * `..`

 When running with `-nop` the metrics will be dumped to the console instead of submitted.
-For example:

-     $ puppet-summary metrics -nop
-     ..
-     puppet.state.unchanged 1
-     puppet.state.changed 1
-     puppet.state.failed  0

 ## Notes On Deployment

-* Please don't run this application as root.
-* Rather than exposing it publicly you should prefer to run behind an `nginx`/`apache2` reverse-proxy.
-* The defaults are sane, YAML files are stored beneath `./reports`, and the SQLite database is located at "`./ps.db`.
-    * Both these values can be changed, but if you change them you'll need to remember to change for all appropriate actions.
-      * For example "`serve -db-file ./new.db`",  "`metrics -db-file ./new.db`", and "`prune -db-file ./new.db`".

 If you can run this software upon your puppet-master then that's the ideal, that way your puppet-master would be configured to uploaded your reports to `127.0.0.1:3001/upload`, and the dashboard itself may be viewed via a reverse-proxy.